byronogis/postcss-global-data/README.md

 Forked from [@csstools/postcss-global-data@3.0.0](https://github.com/csstools/postcss-plugins/tree/27b9126dc2f049aa20b02f7e3dbbb2c5c6c87f43/plugins/postcss-global-data), motivated by [this issue](https://github.com/csstools/postcss-plugins/issues/1657)

 **Changes:**
-- can also pass a object to the `files` element
+- can also pass a object to the `files` element to control the behavior of the plugin

 <!-- automd:file src="./packages/postcss-global-data/src/type.ts" code -->